smoli/basac/Readme.md

 The Browser as a Computer - Project, a.k.a "another silly idea".

-The idea is, to provide an environment that allow a user to use the browser as a simple computer, i.e. load programs and execute them.
+The idea is, to provide an environment that allows the user to use the browser as a simple computer, i.e. load programs and execute them.